History of the Tohoku Rakuten Golden Eagles: 2005–2009: Debut and the road to the Climax Series

 After winning the first game of their debut season behind starting pitcher Hisashi Iwakuma, the Tohoku Rakuten Golden Eagles lost their second game to the Chiba Lotte Marines, 0–26.
 The loss tied the 1946 Gold Star record for losing by the highest run differential in Japanese professional baseball history.
 Following a 6–22 start, just over a month into the season, the Eagles removed Kuehnert as general manager and demoted the head and batting coaches.
 Eventually it was revealed that there had been friction between Kuehnert and higher-ups, and that he had been denied powers afforded to most general managers, such as being able to attend league or players' association meetings, having input in the budget, and being made a company director.
 Over the course of the season, the team posted two separate 11-game losing streaks and last place in the PL was ensured after a loss on August 29, a month before the end of the regular season.
 The Eagles finished 51.5 games out of first place and was the first NPB team in 40 years to lose over 90 games in a single season.
 As a result, ten players were released, and Tao was dismissed despite being signed to a three-year contract.

 In an otherwise disastrous season, one highlight was team's home debut on April 1.
 Only five months after being awarded a franchise and without a preseason game as a dry run, Rakuten ran and operated the game smoothly in front of a packed, newly named Fullcast Stadium.
 Isobe hit a home run in the team's first at-bat, and they went on to defeat the Seibu Lions, the defending Japan Series champion, 16–5.
-It was also was estimated that the economic impact of the team in the Tōhoku region was $300 million in the first year.
+It was also estimated that the economic impact of the team in the Tōhoku region was $300 million in the first year.
 Furthermore, after the season, the team expected to post a profit of tens of millions of yen instead of the ¥1.5 billion loss that it had projected.
 Contributing factors were that the average home-game attendance for the year came close to the team's target of 15,000 per game, sales of Eagles' merchandise were strong, and players' performance-based pay was minimal.
 The team expected to post a loss the next season with plans to spend more than ¥1 billion on enhancing player training and about ¥3 billion on the continuing remodel of Fullcast Stadium.
 The stadium's off-season renovations expanded its seating capacity to allow for 23,000 spectators in addition to adding a sports bar, press seats, broadcast booths, a lounge, luxury boxes, and additional food concessions.